TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - fix small capsule

 # REST

+- we can upload macos too, in the worst case it doesnt work lol

 - Welcome widget at the top-left showing the nickname and avatar, e.g. Welcome Pythagoras
     - Use an ImGui popup for this